Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Abdominal pain from anesthesia or colon preps is usually mild.
 It can last for days after colonoscopic polypectomy.

 Other causes of abdominal pain after colonoscopic polypectomy include:

 - Bacterial infection at the site of polypectomy

-The site of polypectomy may get infected causing abdominal pain, fever, and symptoms similar to post-polypectomy coagulation syndrome.
+The polypectomy site may get infected, causing abdominal pain, fever, and symptoms similar to post-polypectomy coagulation syndrome.